onixgod/SOC-Automation-Project/README.md

 SSH on the Wazuh server and edit the `ossec.conf` file.

-First make a copy of the file for safety
+First, make a copy of the file for safety.

 ```bash
 sudo cp /var/ossec/etc/ossec.conf ~/ossec-backup.conf